 The three horsemen of the skiing world are the beacon, the shovel, and probe.
 You’ll probably want to opt for a shovel with a large blade and a stout handle along with a 300-centimeter probe.
 While these items will no doubt consume more space, they are considered the professional standard and much more durable than that compared to the lesser options available.
 The brand of beacon won’t really matter as much as long as you know how to use it.
 That being said, the three-antenna options are always a go-to option for many that take multiple and deep buries.

 You’ll want plenty of bandages, roller gauze, 4x4s, and cravats in the event of major trauma or bleeding.
 ACE bandages and quick-splints will be more than handy in the event of a broken wrist or other small bone injuries.
-Whether you are traveling alone or with companions, it never hurts to also bring along a pocket mask for CRP.
+Whether you are travelling alone or with companions, it never hurts to also bring along a pocket mask for CRP.
 The items not only make the procedure quicker and easier, but they make it more sanitary.
-And, this is something that everyone needs to be practicing a little more of these days, with tons of unknown viruses and bacteria looming about.
+And, this is something that everyone needs to be practising a little more of these days, with tons of unknown viruses and bacteria looming about.
 Trauma shears are going to be another essential that will get grouped in with this equipment.
 They’ll come in handy if and when you need to cut protective clothing to access a wound.

 Radio And Cell Phone